RAG vs Context Engineering: Insights and Limitations

 RAG is fundamentally an exercise in context engineering.
 It determines what information belongs in the LLM’s context window and what should be left out.

 This framing matters because the context window is a scarce resource.
-Token limits impose hard constraints, and attention dispersion means that adding more context often makes reasoning worse, not better.
+Token limits impose hard constraints, and attention dispersion means that adding more context often weakens reasoning as noise accumulates.
 RAG therefore operates as a two-loop optimization problem.
 At runtime, the system must assemble the minimal sufficient context for a given query.
 Over time, the organization must continuously structure and distill its knowledge assets so that retrieval produces high-density, high-relevance inputs.

-The teams that succeed with RAG are the ones that treat context curation as a first-class engineering discipline, not an afterthought bolted onto a vector database.
+The teams that succeed with RAG treat context curation as a first-class engineering discipline with the same rigor as schema design or serving infrastructure.

 The Decision Framework

-The most important architectural question is not “Is the model powerful enough?”
-The real question is: Does the answer exist in retrievable text, or must it be derived?
+The most important architectural question is: Does the answer exist in retrievable text, or must it be derived?

 This single distinction determines the entire system architecture.
 When the answer lives explicitly in a document, RAG is a strong fit.
 When the answer requires computation, inference, or synthesis across concepts that are not co-located in any single passage, RAG becomes a liability.
 Getting this wrong leads to systems that feel intelligent in demos but fail silently in production, which is one of the most costly failure modes in enterprise AI.